Too Faced Primed and Poreless Face Primer Product Review

 As a Foundation Primer

 Primed and Poreless definitely lasted longer when used as a foundation primer.
+My pores remained small and my makeup stayed in place.

 As a Face Perfector